-Juliana Chan received a Ph.D. in Biology from MIT, USA with a M.A., B.A.
+Juliana Chan received a Ph.D. in Biology from MIT, USA and a M.A., B.A.
 (First Class Hons.) in Natural Sciences from Cambridge University, UK.
 Juliana is a recipient of the 2011 L’Oréal-UNESCO For Women in Science National Fellowships and the 2013 Singapore Youth Award.
 In 2014, she was named by MIT Technology Review as one of the 10 Innovators Under 35 for Southeast Asia, Australia and New Zealand.
 She is a Nanyang Assistant Professor at Singapore's Nanyang Technological University and Lee Kong Chian School of Medicine.